-Visiting your child’s pediatrician can be scary for kids.
-Here’s how to prepare for a doctor’s visit, reduce his fears and make the experience positive.
+Visiting your child’s pediatrician can be scary.
+Discover how to prepare your child for a doctor’s visit, ease the fears and make the experience positive.

 During my toddler’s 18-month doctor’s visit, his pediatrician reassured us his behavior was normal.
 And by “this,” she meant a wailing, flailing toddler whom she had to contain in a wrestling hold.